 Widener names new dean for College of Arts and Sciences

-Widener University has David E. Leaman, Ph.D., dean of the College of Arts and Sciences.
+Widener University has named David E. Leaman, Ph.D. dean of the College of Arts and Sciences.
 He will assume his new position on July 1, 2018.

 “I am delighted to welcome Dr. Leaman to Widener University,” said President Julie Wollman.
 “His strong background and extensive experience makes him an excellent choice to lead the College of Arts and Sciences.
 He is a dedicated, proven leader who will enhance the Widener community and further our strong commitment to academic excellence, student engagement, diversity and global perspectives and career preparation.”